cyberphone/saturn/PSD2.md

 Unfortunately, *none of these efforts seem to have enjoyed much success outside of their original national setting*.
-This may prove to be difficult changing, because these schemes (for *scalability* and *interoperability* reasons), usually depend on specific third-party wallet services, which would create *friction* in an international scenario.
+This may prove to be difficult changing, because these schemes (for *scalability* and *interoperability* reasons), usually depend on specific third-party wallet services, causing *friction* if applied to an international market.
 It would effectively be similar to launching a new VISA network.

 # Saturn - Optimized for Payments